Jilly Anais, Girlfriend Of Texans Quarterback Deshaun Watson, Rocks Revealing Top In New Instagram Post

 Deshaun Watson is ready to kick off the NFL season after an unusually long football drought, and his girlfriend, Jilly Anais, is giving her Instagram followers a show of her own.

 As Watson prepares to lead the Houston Texans on the Thursday Night Football season opener against the Kansas City Chiefs after more than seven months without any football, his girlfriend took to social media to share a revealing snap with her fans.

-In the picture, the model showed off to her 2.4 million followers while wearing a pair of form-fitting pants and a tight black shirt with a plunging neckline that showed off plenty of cleavage.
+In the picture, the model showed off to her 2.4 million followers while wearing a pair of formfitting pants and a tight black shirt with a plunging neckline that showed off plenty of cleavage.

 Anais sat on a bench in what appeared to be a landscaped city park, holding a plastic cup filled with iced coffee as she stared off camera.
 Next to her on the bench sat a Chanel bag that matched her Chanel sandals, with the designer brand’s logo conspicuously facing the camera.
 She tagged the brand in the post, along with Louis Vuitton for the hat she wore.